 All species of tiger are in demand by Eastern countries because of their belief that tiger bones, claws, teeth and most other body parts have medicinal properties.
-China, South Korea and Taiwan are the main consumers but tiger products are also exported to Chinese communities in the rest of the world.
+China, South Korea and Taiwan are the main consumers, but tiger products are also exported to Chinese communities in the rest of the world.
 China's own tigers are almost extinct so traders have turned to tigers in other countries and much illegal smuggling goes on.
 Penalties for smuggling are very varied from country to country.
 In China, people found to be trafficking tigers are sent to prison, but in Indonesia, the same crime may meet with a only small fine.

 Most countries where tigers live in the wild have laws protecting them, but they are often poorly enforced.
-Tigers are on Appendix I of CITES but five of the fourteen countries (which include China, India, Thailand, South Korea, Vietnam, Russia and Japan) have yet to join CITES - Bhutan, Burma (Myanmar), Cambodia, Laos and North Korea.
+Tigers are on Appendix I of CITES but of the fourteen countries,which include China, India, Thailand, South Korea, Vietnam, Russia and Japan five have yet to join CITES.
+They areBhutan, Cambodia, Laos, Myanmar, and North Korea.
 However, these five, together with the CITES members, have voluntarily pledged to stop international trade in tiger products and, within their countries, to ban the use of tiger bone in traditional medicine.